c6o/docs/content/guides/installing.md

 ## Canary vs Stable Releases

-We are constantly adding new features and addressing issues and strive to have a fairly rapid (weekly) release of our tools.
-There are times where we want to get your feedback on new features or issues particularly when there are scenarios that are difficult for us to reproduce.
-For this reason, we have split our releases into Canary and Latest releases.
+We are constantly adding new features and addressing issues.
+As a result, we strive to have a fairly rapid  release of our tools.
+There are times where we want to get your feedback on new features or issues.
+This is particularly important when there are scenarios that are difficult for us to reproduce.
+For this reason, we have split our releases into Stable and Canary releases.

-These releases all bear version numbers and you can tell canary releases from pre-release labels in the semantic versions of the release (e.g. 1.3.1-alpha.0 vs 1.3.1).
-In the previous enable, 1.3.1 would be considered the latest Stable release until 1.3.2 is published.
+You can tell Stable versus Canary releases by the version numbers.
+Canary releases have pre-release labels in the semantic versions (e.g. 1.3.1-alpha.0 vs 1.3.1).
+In the previous example, 1.3.1 would be considered the latest Stable release until 1.3.2 is published.

 ### Canary

-Canary releases are typically used for our own internal testing however, you are welcome to try them out especially if we need your feedback.
-Please note that Canary releases have only undergone light testing and may contain features that are a work in progress or instabilities.
-Please do not use these releases on important clusters (e.g. your engineering team's primary development cluster)
+Canary releases are used for internal testing however, you are welcome to try them out.
+Please note that Canary releases have generally undergone light testing and may contain instabilities or features that are a work in progress.

 > [!WARNING]
 > Canary release may contain security vulnerabilities or may result in loss of data.
-Use with caution!

-We welcome feedback on these releases however, we will provide limited support for these releases unless we are actively working with you to address an outstanding issue.

-If you are a DevOps or Engineering Lead, we do not recommend you make canary releases widely available to your teams.
+Please do not use these releases on important clusters (e.g. your primary development cluster) and we do not recommend you make Canary releases available in your organization apart from testing.

+We welcome feedback and bug reports related to Canary releases.

 ### Stable

 In contrast, Stable releases have undergone our normal testing but may contain features that are explicitly marked **Preview**.
-Preview features may contain instabilities, be work-in-progress and may disappear in subsequent releases.
+Preview features may be work-in-progress and may disappear in subsequent releases but should be considered stable for use.

 ### Canary Installation

 The installation instructions above describe Stable releases.

-Canary releases are explicitly marked and depending on the tool, you will have to explicitly request canary releases.
-For example, when using NPM, the command is:
+Currently, Canary releases are only available via npm install.
+The install command is:

 ``` bash
 npm install -g @c6o/cli@canary